[Tweeters] Updated WA County checklist available on line

 Washington birds is available online.
 The excel file can be found

 This version is based on the latest issue of Washington Birder [vol.

-13 #1].
-Changes include the addition of Baikal Teal to the
+13 #2].
+Changes include the addition of Glossy Ibis to the state

 If you are looking for a quick reference for how common a given

 species is in any county, this excel file can be handy.
 Further, if